mila-mamat/h12-burger/README.md

 ## Project Description
-This is a simple version of web interface for burger orders managing system that helps burger stores track their daily orders by adding orders, mark orders that are prepared and served.
+This is a simple version of web interface for orders managing system that helps burger store kithcens track their daily orders by adding new one, marking as prepared or served.

 ```
 As a burger store owner